 The Company assesses at contract inception whether a contract is, or contains, a lease.
-That is, if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration i) Right-of-use assets
+That is, if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.

 Company as a lessee